imatge-upc/CartNet/README.md

 ## Known Issues

-Due to the presence of certain non-deterministic operations in PyTorch, as discussed [here](https://pytorch.org/docs/stable/notes/randomness.html), some results may not be fully reproducible or may exhibit slight variations.
+Due to the presence of certain non-deterministic operations in PyTorch, as discussed [here](https://pytorch.org/docs/stable/notes/randomness.html), some results may not be exactly reproducible and may exhibit slight variations.
 This variability can also arise when using different GPU models for training and testing the network.

 ## Citation